tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 Someone coming into this text should not feel there are any prerequisites they need to have met in order to take away something from this reading experience.
 Having an understanding of math up to algebra would help with being familiar with expression structures and numerical properties.
-At the same time, it is my hope that there are recurring patterns to the point where much of each of the information just flows like a normal sentence.
+At the same time, it is my hope that there will be enough recurring patterns that much of this information just starts flowing like a normal sentence.
 If you stick with this stuff long enough it reveals more about itself over time.

 Also!
 Do not be intimidated by math!
 The subject itself is quite deep and has varying degrees of